Stefanie Sun

+Stefanie Sun Yanzi (孫燕姿 (Sūn Yànzī); born Sng Ee Tze; 23 July 1978) is a Singaporean singer and songwriter.
+Known for her ballads and girl next door image, Sun made her debut with the album Yan Zi in 2000.
+Featuring the single "Cloudy Day", the album saw immediate success and sold over 330,000 copies in Taiwan and 200,000 copies in China.
+The album won her various accolades at regional award ceremonies, including the Golden Melody Award for Best New Artist.

+Sun's subsequent studio albums My Desired Happiness (2000) and Kite (2001) were also successful, with both selling over 300,000 copies in Taiwan.
+Her first three albums are all some of the best-selling records in Taiwan in the 21st century.
+Her compilation album The Moment (2003) sold over 1.5 million copies across Asia and produced the hit single "Encounter".
+Stefanie (2004) went on to sell over 2.2 million copies across Asia and won her another Golden Melody Award for Best Mandarin Female Singer.
+By 2007, five of Sun's studio albums had each sold over 1 million copies in mainland China.

+One of the best-selling recording artists from Singapore and in the Chinese speaking world, Sun has sold over 30 million albums throughout her career.
+She has embarked on five concert tours since her debut in 2000, with the Kepler World Tour (2014–2015) attracting a total of over 760,000 people.
+Her accolades include twenty Singapore Hit Awards, three Golden Melody Awards, five MTV Asia Awards, and five IFPI Hong Kong Top Sales Awards.

 Early life and education

 Sun was born in Singapore on 23 July 1978.
 She attended Nanyang Primary School, St. Margaret's Secondary School, Raffles Girls' School, Saint Andrew's Junior College, and Nanyang Technological University, where she obtained a bachelor's degree of Marketing in 2000.

 Singing career

-Early years and 2000s
+2000–2004: Career beginnings and early breakthrough

 During university, Sun wrote her first song titled "Someone", which later appeared on her 2002 album, Start.
 She attended LWS School of Music, and her vocal talent was discovered by her mentor Paul Lee, who later introduced her to Samuel Chou, the chairman of Warner Music Taiwan at the time.

-In 2002, Hong Kong-based Yazhou Zhoukan, published a 15-page article on the "Stefanie Sun phenomenon", citing the impact that her music had made on Asia.
+In 2002, Hong Kong–based Yazhou Zhoukan, published a 15-page article on the "Stefanie Sun phenomenon", citing the impact of her music all throughout Asia.

-Sun was selected to sing the English and Mandarin versions of the Singapore National Day Parade theme songs for 2002 – "We Will Get There" (一起走到) and 2003 – "One United People" (全心全意).
+Sun was selected to sing the English and Mandarin versions of the Singapore National Day Parade theme songs in 2002 – "We Will Get There" (一起走到) and in 2003 – "One United People" (全心全意).

-In 2006, National Parks Board of Singapore named an orchid, Dendrobium Stefanie Sun, after her.
-Sun also has a wax figure of herself at the Madame Tussauds Singapore wax museum which portrays her signature look during her 2014 Kepler World Tour.
-The wax figure took around four months to make, costing $300,000 Singapore dollars.